Stereo Widener Online

 How does the stereo widener work?

-What does the width value control?
+What do the width presets do?

 Does it work on mono files?